tdelc/vizsurvey/README.md

 ## What is `vizsurvey` ?

-`vizsurvey` provides a comprehensive set of R functions designed to automate key statistical computations on survey data by *domain* or *interviewer*.
+`vizsurvey` provides a comprehensive set of R functions designed to automate key statistical computations on survey data by *wave* or *group*.
 These functions ensure that summary indicators, distributions, and consistency checks can be produced efficiently and reproducibly across multiple survey waves.
 At the core of these analyses lies the heatmap module, a graphical function (in `ggplot` and `plotly`) that visualizes deviations and irregularities at a glance, making it easier to detect outliers or recurring anomalies.
 Together, the computational tools, visualization features, and interactive Shiny dashboard make `vizsurvey` a complete environment for the monitoring, exploration, and quality assessment of survey data.

 ## How to use `vizsurvey` ?